anutron/behavior/Docs/Behavior.md

 The above example will invoke the registered "Accordion" filter.
 See the section on [Behavior.Filter][] below.

+### HTML properties

+Behavior uses a clearly defined API to read HTML properties off the elements it configures.
+See [Behavior.API][] for details as well as [passMethod](#Behavior:passMethod) for methods that Behavior instances themselves provide.

+### Using Multiple Filters Together

+It's possible to declare more than one data filter property for a single element (`data-filters="FormRequest FormValidator"`)

 Behavior Method: passMethod {#Behavior:passMethod}
 --------------------------------------------------